LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This error is occuring because the parameter type:phrase was placed outside of the `multi_match` query.

-Move the type parameter up a line and move the comma from line 10 to line 9 and send the request:
+Move the type parameter up a line and move the comma from line 10 to line 9 as shown below and send the request:
 ```
 GET news_headlines/_search
 {